alfyahuzayn/Assignment/README.md

 =======
 ## Akhilam Assignment

-A custom app to create timesheet based oand checkout
+A custom app to create timesheet based on employee checkin and checkout

 #### License